Skip to main content

 Body

-WHEREAS, the City of Madison (“City”) owns various properties located within the City and surrounding areas (“City Properties”) that have been historically farmed, yet are now being held in the interim for future uses, most often stormwater and/or park purposes; and
+WHEREAS, the City of Madison (“City”) owns various properties located within the City and surrounding areas (“City Properties”) that have been historically farmed, these properties are currently being held for future uses, most often stormwater and/or park purposes; and

-WHEREAS, leasing the City Properties for farming purposes, where there is interest from farmers to do so, is a use that not only generates revenue for the City but alleviates the cost and staff time that would otherwise be required by the City, as the City Properties must be maintained during the interim period; and
+WHEREAS, leasing the City Properties for farming purposes, where there is interest from farmers to do so, is a use that not only generates revenue for the City but alleviates the cost and staff time that would otherwise be required by the City to maintain these Properties during the interim period; and

 WHEREAS, on March 5, 2024, the Common Council approved Resolution File ID #81655 directing Economic Development Division staff to revise the farmland lease template language in accordance with the findings and recommendations determined by the Work Group, with the understanding that many of the terms and conditions would be subject to case-by-case negotiations based upon the specific needs and conditions of each individual lease; and